fboes/aerofly-missions/README.md

 1. Start the flight and check if the position of your aircraft is correct.
 1. Quit Aerofly FS 4 so all your settings will be saved to your `main.mcf` configuration file, usually located at `C:\Users\…\Documents\Aerofly FS 4\main.mcf`.
 1. Web version:
-   1. Open https://fboes.github.io/aerofly-missions/dist/ and point the tool to the `main.mcf`
+   1. Open https://fboes.github.io/aerofly-missions/dist/ and point the tool to the `main.mcf`.
 1. Local version:
    1. Open the explorer and point it to the directory `main.mcf` is located, e.g. `Documents\Aerofly FS 4\`.
-   1. Right click on the folder name and choose "Open in terminal"
+   1. Right click on the folder name and choose "Open in terminal".
    1. Run `aerofly-missions` in the open terminal to convert `main.mcf` to a `tmc` file (see below).
 1. Grab your exported `tmc` file with all your settings converted into a single mission file.
 This file can now be placed into the custom mission directory in Aerofly FS 4.